 Category management is a widely used strategic approach to procurement in manufacturing companies.
 And as we all know, classifying spend is a prerequisite for succeeding with category management.
 Many procurement teams, especially in manufacturing, find it challenging to classify their spend.
 The large amounts of data make it hard to allocate spend to the different categories accurately.
 For procurement, AI-driven classification algorithms provide a helping hand for quicker, automatic, and more precise spend classification.
 However, please don't forget that human experts also play a vital part in this collaboration.

 More correct spend categories drive better category insights, but this is only part of the puzzle.
 For most procurement professionals working in manufacturing, item-level data are readily available and essential from an analytics perspective.
 However, the lack of standardized item-level data challenges these more granular insights.
 For example, product names may differ between business units and systems due to different languages applied.
 But once again, the power of machine learning algorithms comes into play.
 Intelligent tagging capabilities, such as keyword (automatically translated) or UNSPSC tagging, could help standardize the data.

 Savings and spend optimization is often a top priority for manufacturing companies and their procurement functions.
 Cost management is currently the prime concern for most CPOs, commanding nearly 8x more focus in day-to-day operations.
 Procurement’s contribution to the organization has never been more critical, whether supporting survival or enabling investment for the future.

 For most manufacturing companies, direct spend accounts for the majority of total spend.
-As a result, it is no surprise that the larger, direct spend categories get allocated more procurement resources and, ultimately, more attention.
+As a result, it's no surprise that the larger, direct spend categories get allocated more procurement resources and, ultimately, more attention.